wenjie2wang/reda/README.md

 # reda

-The R package **reda** provides function fitting gamma frailty model with baseline rate function modeled by regression splines for recurrent event data, as well as functions computing and ploting the mean cumulative funciton from sample (Nelson-Aalen estimator) and the fitted frailty model.
+The R package **reda** provides function Functions that fit gamma frailty model with spline or piecewise constant baseline rate function for recurrent event data, compute and plot parametric mean cumulative function (MCF) from a fitted model as well as nonparametric sample MCF (Nelson-Aalen estimator) are provided.
+Most functions are S4 methods that produce S4 class objects.

 ## Installation of CRAN Version